Australia Day debate: 8 September

 This was the day Australia was first circumnavigated, by Matthew Flinders and Bungaree in 1803.

 17 September (proclamation of Federation)

 On 17 September 1900, Queen Victoria issued the proclamation of Federation, with effect from 1 January 1901.
 As the latter date coincided with New Year, the anniversary of the former has been suggested as an alternative commemoration of Federation and nationhood.

 Other events have been cited in support of the same date.
-On 17 September 1790, Governor Phillip, instead of punishing Willemering for spearing him 10 days earlier over the kidnapping of Bennelong, met Bennelong and his people with gifts, and with an apology, which Bennelong accepted.
+On 17 September 1790, Governor Arthur Phillip, instead of punishing Willemering for spearing him 10 days earlier over the kidnapping of Bennelong, met Bennelong and his people with gifts, and with an apology, which Bennelong accepted.
 And on 17 September 1973, the Nationality and Citizenship Act 1948 was renamed the Australian Citizenship Act, leading to the adoption of 17 September as Australian Citizenship Day since 2001, and the holding of citizenship ceremonies on this day as well 26 January.